NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 |1       |88   |9     |HashAggregate                                       |22222        |number of output rows               |600000000    |sum       |
 ```

-Since the two tools are only analyzing Spark event logs, it can not provide very accurate gap analysis information.
+Since the two tools are only analyzing Spark event logs they do not have the detail that can be
-However it is very convenient because you do not need a CPU or GPU Spark cluster to run them.
+captured from a running Spark job.
+However it is very convenient because you can run the tools on
+existing logs and do not need a GPU cluster to run the tools.

 ## 2. Function `explainPotentialGPUPlan`